Jem Records

-Jem Records (also known as JEM Records) was a United States record label that existed from 1970 to 1988, at the time principally known as the parent company of Passport Records.
+Jem Records (also known as JEM Records) was a United States record label that originally existed from 1970 to 1988, at the time principally known as the parent company of Passport Records.
 The label was resurrected in 2013 as Jem Recordings.

 History

-Jem Records, based on South Plainfield, New Jersey, was founded in 1970 by college friends Jeff Tenenbaum, Ed Grossi, and Marty Scott, also known as Martin L. Scott.
+Jem Records, based in South Plainfield, New Jersey, was founded in 1970 by college friends Jeff Tenenbaum, Ed Grossi, and Marty Scott, also known as Martin L. Scott.
 Scott was attending Franklin and Marshall College, while Tenenbaum was attending Cornell University and Grossi was attending Wesleyan University.
 The label name is an acronym for the first letters of the first names of the three founders of the label.

 The company was formed to sell imported records from Europe.
 The motivation for establishing the label was when co-founder Marty Scott discovered that he could only obtain the album Direct Hits, by The Who, by importing it from England.
 The co-founders also imported foreign releases of records by US artists and sold them at their respective colleges.

 Jem's most successful deal was the licensing from Epic Records of the right to import Cheap Trick at Budokan, which at the time was only available in the United States as an import from Japan.
 As a result of this success, Epic Records delayed release of the next Cheap Trick studio album, Dream Police and released Budokan domestically, to great success.
 "I Want You to Want Me", from the album, became the band's breakout single.
 Another notable success was importing The Rocky Horror Picture Show soundtrack album.
 The record, released in 1975, had been deleted everywhere but in Canada.
 Marty Scott contracted with Lou Adler, whose label, Ode Records, had originally released the album, to distribute Canadian copies, under a production and distribution license in the US.

 Jem Records also released in the United States the first albums by The Cure, Simple Minds, and Siouxsie and the Banshees.
 These were licensed from foreign labels.
 Jem Records was also the exclusive US distributor for such labels as WEA International, EG Records, and the Virgin International division of Virgin Records.